morko/haxroomie/assets/docs/tutorials/haxroomie-cli-install.md

 # Introduction

-This tutorial will show you how to install haxroomie into a VPS running Ubuntu 18.04 LTS (probably works for Debian too).
+This tutorial will show you how to install haxroomie-cli into a VPS running Ubuntu 18.04 LTS (probably works for Debian too).

 # Prerequisites

 - VPS with Ubuntu 18.04 LTS installed
 - SSH access to the server
-- An user to run haxroomie with
+- An user to run haxroomie-cli with
   - **DO NOT RUN HAXROOMIE AS ROOT USER**
-  - search how to `create linux user` if u dont know how
+  - search how to `create linux user` if you dont know how

 # Step 1: Make sure your system is updated